Abstract Submission Information

 Invited Presentation

-- Lead authors must agree to follow the CSAM-SMCA guidelines for abstracts before submitting an abstract.
+- Corresponding authors must agree to follow the CSAM-SMCA guidelines for abstracts before submitting an abstract.

-- After submitting an abstract, the submitter will receive a confirmation email.
+- After submitting an abstract, the corresponding author will receive a confirmation email.
 If you do not receive the confirmation email within 24 hours, please contact .

 - Publication: Select conference abstracts may be published in the Canadian Journal of Addiction.

-- CSAM-SMCA has permission to use the abstracts submitted, accepted and the presentations of these abstracts for educational and marketing purposes.
+- CSAM-SMCA has permission to use the abstracts submitted, accepted and the presentations of these abstracts for educational and marketing purposes by the CSAM-SMCA.

 - Abstracts included in the conference proceedings will be available through the conference app.